A Time to Die (1982 film)

-A Time to Die or Seven Graves for Rogan is a 1982 war-drama-criminal film directed by Matt Cimber and Joe Tornatore and starring Edward Albert, Rex Harrison, and Rod Taylor.
+A Time to Die or Seven Graves for Rogan is a 1982 war-drama-criminal film directed by Matt Cimber and Joe Tornatore and starring Edward Albert, Rex Harrison (in his final film appearance), and Rod Taylor.
+An alternate title was Seven Lives for Rogan.

+The film was based on Mario Puzo's 1967 novel Six Graves to Munich, which was an expansion of the original 1965 eponymous short story.
 It was shot in 1979.
 The producer had additional scenes written and shot without the involvement of the original writer and director.

-Premise
+Additional music for the film score was by Ennio Morricone.
+The film was produced by Charles Lee.

+Plot

-A World War II vet sets out in 1948 to avenge the death of his wife at the hands of Nazis.
+A World War II vet, former U.S. Intelligence officer Michael Rogan, sets out in 1948 to avenge the death of his wife and unborn child at the hands of Nazis and his own torture and botched execution.
 His targets are four Germans, a Sicilian, and a Hungarian who committed the atrocities.
+He travels to Hamburg, Berlin, Sicily, Budapest, and Munich to seek out his torturers.
+American intelligence agent Jack Bailey tracks his every move.